project-absence/project-absence/README.md

 ## Disclaimer

-This tool is designed for **lawful and ethical security analysis only**.
-It assists system administrators and security researchers uncover potentially overlooked security exposures in domains and servers.
-Unauthorized use on systems without explicit permission is strictly prohibited.
+Use responsibly and lawfully.
+Project Absence is meant to help system administrators and security engineers find overlooked subdomains and possible takeover risks in their own infrastructure.
+Do not use it against systems you do not own or explicitly have permission to test.

 By using this tool, you agree to comply with all applicable laws and abide by the [Terms of Use](https://github.com/project-absence/.github/blob/main/TERMS_OF_USE.md).